-Arriving late the previous evening in Cradle Mountain, I’ve booked one of the basic Waldheim Cabins which are inside the park so I can get an early start the following morning.
-The evening is clear, and while taking some night shots from Lake Dove, I capture the faint glow of the Aurora Australis (southern lights) – the only time I’ve seen them in Tasmania.
+I arrive at Cradle Mountain late on the previous evening, with grander plans ending being a walk to Kitchen Hut… I’ve managed to book one of the basic Waldheim Cabins which are inside the park, allowing me to get an early start the following morning.
+The evening is clear, and while taking some night shots from Lake Dove, I capture the faint glow of the Aurora Australis (southern lights).
+It’s the only time I’ve seen them in Tasmania.

 Unfortunately, the next morning is very overcast and misty, as I set off very early by torch-light from the Ronny Creek car park.
 Shortly after the Overland Track boardwalk ends and I veer right onto the Horse Track, I follow a wombat who leads the way up the Overland Track, seemingly unaware of my presence (or just preferring to stick to the well-made track).